-Existence of medical injury alone doesn’t substantiate provider negligence, nor is the admission of insurer’s reimbursement policies, records or determination in court allowable under law.
+The existence of medical injury alone doesn’t substantiate provider negligence, nor is the admission of insurer’s reimbursement policies, records or determination in court allowable under the law.
 Moreover, a medical professional cannot be liable for ordering supplemental diagnostic tests.

 Under Florida’s Good Samaritan Act and Emergency Services provision, civilians who administer gratuitous care outside of medical facilities are immune to malpractice suits.

 If one believes they have a case, Florida statute requires attorneys to reasonably investigate the purported malpractice claim brought by the individual harmed, or the patient or decedent they represent.
 The extent of the investigation could involve getting an affidavit or statement from medical experts that negligent care took place.

 Once the pre-suit investigation has concluded, and reasonable evidence merits moving forward with civil litigation, the aggrieved party must notify defendants of their intention to file suit.
 Once served upon defendants, the Department of Health must receive a copy, along with the Agency for Health Care Administration if the suit names a facility.
 Either party may request a court investigation prior to a final determination if there’s factuality behind the purported malpractice.

 If courts deem an attorney’s investigation offers no claim against an entity or person who cooperated during initial discovery, the claimant may pay reasonable attorney fees to the defendant’s counsel.